ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 ![Evo 2 Model Size](/evo2/evo2_model_size_comp.png)

-With that background, I’ll now focus on the **net-new** parts of the Evo 2 architecture and training data.

 # Training & Architecture

+With this background on the biology and model lineages behind Evo 2, let's dive into what's new and unique about the Evo 2 architecture.

-Evo 2 uses a Transformer-like architecture called a “multi-hybrid” architecture that extends the original Evo architecture for better efficiency and longer context.
-I’ll go over what a “multi-hybrid” architecture is and the specific training recipe that Evo 2 used.
+Evo 2 uses a [“multi-hybrid” architecture](https://arxiv.org/abs/2503.01868), a Transformer-like architecture that extends the original Evo architecture for better efficiency and longer context.
+In this section, I'll go over the motivations for Evo 2's architecture (StripedHyena 2), the architecture itself, and the training recipe that Evo 2 used.

 ## Motivations

 The motivations for Evo 2’s architecture are quite different than those for traditional language models.

 1. The context length required for effective genomic modeling is on the order of millions of base pairs due to long-range dependencies between nucleotides.
 In large nucleotide sequences, “far-apart” bases can still interact with each other.
 Nucleotide strands fold in 3-D and folding will pack distant nucleotides side by side.
 In fact, SNVs can cause conditions such as thumb duplication.
-2. The vocabulary size for Evo 2 is concentrated in the five nucleotides, AGCTU, and is ~O(10).
-This is drastically smaller than the vocabulary size in [SOTA LLMs (~10K to ~100K)](https://github.com/openai/tiktoken).
+2. The vocabulary size for Evo 2 is O(10), with most tokens concentrated in the nucleotides for DNA, AGCT, and RNA, AGCU.
+This is drastically smaller than the vocabulary size in [modern LLMs, which are typically between 10K to 100K tokens](https://github.com/openai/tiktoken).
 3. Single-nucleotide resolution is critical.
 To make clinically relevant predictions for SNV’s (among other targets), you need to know exactly which nucleotide changes.
 Increasing the size of the vocabulary to reduce the context length is a patchwork solution and is untenable for this reason.

 Traditional transformers which are used for language modeling are not able to effectively handle 1M tokens of context with global long-range dependencies.
-Most LLMs (e.g. GPT-4, Claude3) max out at a 32K context window due to the $N^2$ FLOPs requirement for global attention.
+Most LLMs (e.g. GPT-4, Claude4) max out at a 200K context window due to the [quadratic compute requirement for attention](https://arxiv.org/pdf/2307.08691).

 Methods of achieving longer-context with transformers such as local + periodic global attention still don’t reduce this compute budget requirement.
-So, out-of-the-box transformers **are simply not good enough yet** for modeling genomic sequences at the scale of millions of tokens.
+So, out-of-the-box transformers will be quite expensive for modeling genomic sequences at the scale of millions of tokens.

 ## StripedHyena 2 Architecture

-Before explaining Evo 2’s architecture Striped Hyena 2 (SH2), I’ll explain Striped Hyena 1 (SH1), which was the architecture for Evo. *Yes, the naming is extremely confusing*!*
+Before explaining Evo 2’s architecture Striped Hyena 2 (SH2), I’ll explain Striped Hyena 1 (SH1), the architecture for Evo.

-SH1 combines the Hyena state-space convolution with standard rotary-embedded self-attention layers.
-SH1 is similar to Mamba, except that SH1 fuses the convolutional operators and attention layers to push more computational efficiency and tighter coupling of local & global features.
+SH1 combines the [Hyena state-space convolution](https://arxiv.org/abs/2302.10866) with self-attention layers.
+SH1 is similar to [Mamba](https://arxiv.org/abs/2312.00752), except that SH1 fuses the convolutional operators and attention layers to push more computational efficiency and tighter coupling of local & global features.
 At a high level, Mamba’s simple sequential convolution → attention blocks can fit into existing Transformer pipelines, whereas SH1 requires custom fusion logic.
-Because SH1 is applied to genomic data, the tradeoff made more sense, as fusing together the attention and convolution blocks amortizes the overhead to reduce inference and training compute.
+Because SH1 is applied to genomic data, where the context length is much longer than in language modeling, this tradeoff makes more sense.
+Fusing together the attention and convolution blocks amortizes the overhead to reduce inference and training compute, which yields 2x speedup over dense transformers.

-Mamba and SH1 are called “hybrids”, as they combine attention with state-space convolutions.
+Mamba and SH1 are known as “hybrid” architectures because they combine two key components: attention and state-space convolutions.

-Evo’s architecture, SH2, combines a set of attention layers with short, medium and long convolutional operators to handle short, medium and long-range dependencies respectively in genomic generation.
-As such, it’s called a “multi-hybrid” architecture.
-The multi-hybrid architecture (similar to SH1) requires less compute than linear attention as it scales sub-quadratically with the sequence’s length.

-Where Evo 2’s SH2 architecture shines compared to SH1 is in the use of multiple convolutional layers for higher training and inference throughput.
-At a high level, Hyena-SE (short explicit filters) targets local multi-token recall, Hyena-MR (medium regularized filters) targets recall over several hundred tokens (while retaining performance gains over linear attention and SSMs) and Hyena-LI (long implicit filters) targets long-range dependencies.
+Evo 2’s architecture, called SH2, builds on this idea by using a mix of attention layers and three types of convolutional operators—short, medium, and long.
+Each operator is specialized: short convolutions capture local (nearby) dependencies, medium convolutions handle patterns over hundreds of tokens, and long convolutions capture relationships across very long stretches of the sequence.
+This combination is why SH2 is referred to as a “multi-hybrid” architecture.

+A major advantage of SH2 over SH1 is its use of multiple convolutional layers, rather than just Hyena-LI, which increases training and inference speed.
+Specifically:
+- **Hyena-SE (Short Explicit filters):** Focuses on recalling information from nearby tokens (local context).
+- **Hyena-MR (Medium Regularized filters):** Handles dependencies over several hundred tokens, maintaining efficiency and performance.
+- **Hyena-LI (Long Implicit filters):** Captures long-range dependencies across the sequence.

+The paper draws a nice parallel between the new convolutional operators and the classic attention operator.

-As described in the paper, *Hyena-MR is to Hyena-LI what sliding window attention is to the classic attention operator*.
+> Hyena-MR is to Hyena-LI what sliding window attention is to the classic attention operator.

 By leveraging more efficient convolutional operators for short, local recall, SH2 gets a 2x-3x speedup in training over SH1.
-You only pay for long-range context occasionally, rather than in each layer.
+SH2 only pays for long-range context occasionally, rather than in each layer.

 ![Evo 2 Architecture](/evo2/evo1_evo2_architecture.png)
-*Sourced from the Evo2 paper.*

 Below, you can see the scaling results for a dense transformer against SH1 and SH2.
-At longer contexts, you can clearly see that the Hyena-SE and Hyena-MR convolutional kernels out-perform MHA (multi-head attention) as expected.
-After all, you’re no longer paying the quadratic overhead of attention.
-The use of Hyena-SE and Hyena-MR kernels increases training and inference throughput.
+At longer contexts, you can clearly see that the Hyena-SE and Hyena-MR convolutional kernels out-perform MHA (multi-head attention) as you’re no longer paying the quadratic overhead of attention.
+The use of Hyena-SE and Hyena-MR kernels increases training and inference throughput!

 ![Evo 2 Scaling](/evo2/training_speedup_vs_transformer.png)